-The Mirior d’Eau first opened in 2006 as a public art installation and has since become a mainstay of the city.
+The Miroir d’Eau first opened in 2006 as a public art installation and has since become a mainstay of the city and an iconic landmark in the country.
 It was even included as part of the UNESCO World Heritage Site designation for Bordeaux.

 Not far from Les Halles de Bacalan and La Cité du Vin, Moon Harbour Distillery offers tours and tastings at its unique facility, a former German World War II submarine bunker.
 Too massive to destroy after the war, the unused bunker has been an eyesore for over 70 years in a newly developing part of the city.
 The distillery has changed all that, and a visit here is a must do in Bordeaux for whiskey lovers.